Our Curriculum Intent

 At Bearwood Primary and Nursery School, we value each child as an individual with a unique potential for learning.
 Our aim is to enable each child to participate fully in current and future society as a responsible, self-confident citizen.
 We promote the spiritual, moral, cultural, mental and physical qualities of all pupils.
 We believe that an effective curriculum offers knowledge, skills, understanding and progression.
 Our curriculum is designed with these principles in mind: it is personalised, reflecting the background and experience of our pupils; it is outward facing, setting learning in global contexts wherever possible; it celebrates diversity to emphasise unity; it is rooted in authenticity and context so that learning is relevant.

-We define curriculum as the totality of a child’s experience at Bearwood Primary and Nursery School.
+We define curriculum as the totality of a child’s experience at Bearwood Primary and Nursery School ensuring that they are secondary school ready.
 This includes not only what but also how the child learns.

 All stakeholders are part of the development of the curriculum design.
 To ensure curriculum quality we have addressed the following: